Laptops, desktops, all-in-ones and two-in-ones: This is how we benchmark and rate these products.

 When a computer -- typically a laptop, desktop, two-in-one hybrid or Chromebook -- arrives at the CNET Labs, we set it up as a typical user of the product would.
 As a best practice, during the setup, we disable as much of the invasive privacy and data collection options as possible.
-Then we update the OS, GPU drivers, BIOS and manufacturer utilities as needed and use an application such as Sandra from SiSoftware to gather information about the system's components, such as the CPU, GPU and RAM.
+Then we update the OS, GPU drivers, BIOS and manufacturer utilities as needed and use applications like Sandra from SiSoftware, CPUID's CPU-Z, TechPowerUp's GPU-Z and so on to gather information about the system's components, such as the CPU, GPU, RAM, SSD and mainboard.

-Our benchmark tests consist of a core set we run on every compatible system.
-There's also an extended set of tests for specific use cases, such as gaming or content creation, where systems may have more powerful GPUs or higher-resolution displays that need to be evaluated.
+Our benchmark tests consist of a core set we run on every compatible system plus also an extended set of tests for specific use cases, such as gaming or content creation, where systems may have more powerful GPUs or higher-resolution displays that need to be evaluated.

 The list of benchmarking software we use changes over time as the devices we test evolve.
 The most important core tests we're currently running on every compatible computer are: